 Why is my french toast soggy?

 It could be due to the bread not being old enough.
 French bread that is a few days old makes the best french toast as it is harder so it does not soak up the egg mixture and become soggy.
 It could also be due to your bread being sliced too thin.
 French toast is best when it is ¾” to 1” thick.

 Why is it called French toast?

-If you have ever wondered why it is called French toast, check out Wonderopolis for everything you ever wanted to know!
+Have you ever wondered why exactly it is called French Toast?
+It is not really because it was created in France.
+French Toast has been around since the 17th Century in England when settlers brought it to America.
 In France, they call it “pain perdu,” which means lost bread.
 They used stale bread with the egg and milk mixture to use up bread that otherwise would have been thrown away.

 How do you keep french toast warm and crispy?

 There are ways to keep the toast warm.
 The first method is to preheat your oven to its lowest temperature, which is typically about 150 degrees, you can then place them on a baking sheet that is lined with parchment paper.
 Be sure to not stack them as that may flatten the pieces.
 The second method is to use your crockpot.
 Set it to the warm setting and place the french toast on its side, ensuring you do not stack them on top of each other.

 How to Make this Easy French Bread Recipe: